louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 ### Hardware Wallets: Protecting the Wrong Layer

-Hardware wallets are great at one thing: keeping your private keys offline.
+Hardware wallets(HWs) are great at one thing: keeping your private keys offline.
 Your seed phrase never touches the internet.
 The cryptographic signing happens on secure hardware.

-But here's what they don't protect against: **you clicking "approve" on a malicious website**.
+But here's what they don't protect against: **authorizing the wrong thing**.

-The Ledger still shows you the transaction.
+HWs still shows you the transaction.
 You still confirm it.
 The security happens at the signing layer, but the *decision* happens on a compromised frontend.
-You can't Ledger your way out of a phishing attack if you willingly sign the malicious request.
+HWs can't make your way out of a phishing attack if you willingly sign the malicious request.

 ### Transaction Simulation: The Signature Blindspot

 Wallet plugins like MetaMask and Rabby now simulate transactions.
 They show you "You're sending 1 ETH to 0x..." before you confirm.
-This is genuinely useful—for transactions.
+This is genuinely useful for transactions, because they immediately change on-chain state.

-But simulations can't help with signatures.
+Signatures are fundamentally different: they do not execute anything at the moment of signing, so there is nothing deterministic to simulate.

 When you sign an EIP-712 Permit message, there's nothing to simulate.
 The signature doesn't execute anything on-chain immediately.
 It creates an authorization that an attacker can use later.
 Your wallet can show you the structured data in the signature request, but it can't predict what will happen when someone uses that signed message tomorrow.
 A recent $35 million heist exploited exactly this.
 Users signed "harmless" off-chain authorizations that let attackers drain wallets days later.

+Worse still, EIP-712 structured signing is optional.
+Many applications still ask users to sign a raw hash, so-called **blind signing**, where users have no visibility at all into what they are authorizing.

+Even when EIP-712 is used, the data is often presented as raw JSON structures.
+Seeing the data does not mean understanding the consequences.

 And even when simulation works perfectly, there's the human factor.
 After approving 100 safe transactions, who actually reads simulation output #101 carefully?
 Users are not trained to scrutinize every signing request with the attention of a security auditor.
 They're tired, distracted, in a hurry.
 They click through.